peeje17/Forecasting-Trust-in-Police/README.md

 <div align="center">
   <img src="https://github.com/peeje17/Forecasting-Trust-in-Police/blob/main/hist_regression.png" alt="Figure 1" width="WIDTH" height="HEIGHT">
-  <p><strong>Figure 1 - Histogram of the predictions from the regression-model
+  <p>Figure 1 - Histogram of the predictions from the regression-model
 </div>

 The first ANN-model I tested was a model with a logistic activation function and no hidden layers.
 This model reported a Pearson’s R between the model and the test data of 0,255 which is worse than the regression-model.
 I trained several other models with different activation functions e.g. Tanh, Sigmoid, ReLU, and Softplus.
 The best model was an ANN-model with Softplus as activation function and with no hidden layers.
 The Pearson R of this model was 0.264 and thereby outperforms the regression-model by 0,06.
 Figure 2 depicts that the ANN-model predicts the police trust in a greater range than the regression-model, but only slightly.
 The only difference is that the ANN-model has a predicted range from 0,50 to 0,90 where the regression-model went from 0,55 to 0,90.

 <div align="center">
   <img src="https://github.com/peeje17/Forecasting-Trust-in-Police/blob/main/hist_ann-model.png" alt="Figure 1" width="WIDTH" height="HEIGHT">
-  <p><strong>Figure 2 - Histogram of the prediction from the ANN-model
+  <p>Figure 2 - Histogram of the prediction from the ANN-model
 </div>

 The error-rate of the ANN-model is 33,06 which indicates that there is room for improvement.
 The number of steps done in the network was more than 5000, which tells us something about the complexity of the network.
 I also tried to improve the model by adding more layers and more nodes in each layer.
 This only made the prediction worse, which is probably caused by the model overfitting the training data making it unable to predict the test data.
 This is still surprising because just by adding 1 hidden layer with two nodes, the result decreased to a Pearson R of 0,245.
 The model with 2 hidden layers did more than 139.775 steps which then resulted in overfitting.
 I tried including more hidden layers and nodes, but this continued to make the prediction worse.